flux-eco/flux-eco-ui-tree/README.md

  * @property {string} name
  * @property {function(parentElement: object, treeState: TreeState)} render *
- * Note: There are existing implementations of TreeElementRenderer - flux-eco-ui-tree-element - available in the flux-eco-system,
+ * Note: There is an existing implementation of TreeElementRenderer - flux-eco-ui-tree-element - available in the flux-eco-system,
  * but you are free to implement your own if desired.
  */